thomasstep/thomasstep.github.io/_posts/2021-08-12-destructuring-objects-in-javascript.md

  */
 ```

-Destructuring this way requires us to provide new variables names and optionally provide default values (in this example the default behavior would not be encountered, I simply wanted to show that it is an option). ***CHECK THAT THIS IS TRUE***.
+Destructuring this way requires us to provide new variables names and optionally provide default values (in this example the default behavior would not be encountered, I simply wanted to show that it is an option).

 So far I have only shown examples with a flat object, but what about destructuring more complex nested objects?